-a) Local Government Reorganisation
+Local Government Reorganisation

-From 1st April 2021 Corby Borough Council will merge with Kettering Borough Council, East Northamptonshire Council, Borough Council of Wellingborough and part of Northamptonshire County Council to form the new unitary authority of North Northamptonshire.
-A shadow authority was elected in May 2020.
+From 1st April 2021 Corby Borough Council will merge with East Northamptonshire Council, Kettering Borough Council, Borough Council of Wellingborough and part of Northamptonshire County Council to form the new unitary authority of North Northamptonshire.
+Elections to the new council were held in May 2021.